shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/install-desktop-silent.md

 lang: en
 ---

-# How do I install the Shotgun Desktop silently on Windows?
+# How do I install the {% include product %} Desktop silently on Windows?

-To run the Shotgun Desktop installer silently, simply launch the Shotgun Desktop installer the following way:
+To run the {% include product %} Desktop installer silently, simply launch the {% include product %} Desktop installer the following way:

 `ShotgunInstaller_Current.exe /S`